 Ingredients: Mechanically Separated Chicken, Pork, Water, Corn Syrup, Modified Food Starch, Contains 2% or Less of Salt, Flavoring, Potassium Lactate, Sodium Lactate, Sodium Phosphates, Dextrose, Sodium Diacetate, Beef, Hydrolyzed Soy Protein, Sodium Erythorbate, Sugar, Sodium Nitrate, Sorbitol, Extract of Paprika

-If you’re vegan and gluten-free, you’re pretty much out of luck in the hot dog department.
+If you’re vegan and gluten-free and want a clean “hot dog”, you’re pretty much out of luck in the hot dog department.

 This healthy recipe is vegan, gluten-free, dairy-free, lectin-free (without a bun), soy-free, nut-free and paleo-friendly.